 If you are refinancing your mortgage around the due dates for property taxes, you should take care that the taxes are not paid by both lenders or by the lender and the title company at settlement.
 Be sure to notify the old mortgage company well in advance of settlement that you are closing the escrow account and advise them not to make payment if payment will be made at settlement.
-However, due to the high level of mortgage refinancing and mortgage sales in the financial markets, the County encourages taxpayers to carefully review the mortgage lender information for each property tax account that is escrowed by a lender.

 Washington County encourages you to verify that your taxes have been received by the Washington County Treasurer’s Office, and whether you owe interest and/or penalty.

 You can check the payment status of your account by visiting the Washington County Treasurer website at www.washco-md.net, or you can call 240-313-2110, or visit the Washington County Treasurer’s Office at 35 West Washington Street, Suite 102 in Hagerstown.
 Due to the high volume of calls, visiting our web page is the most efficient method.